mbagherian/CTTC/README.md

 - MATLAB (version R2019b or later)
 - Required MATLAB toolboxes (if any) for optimization and matrix operations

+## For questions or issues related to the code, please contact Maryam Bagherian at [maryambagherian@isu.deu].

 ## Example Usage

 ```matlab